DanLeEpicMan/SimpleCalculator/README.md

 **CalculatorApp.csproj** — The VisualStudio project file itself.
 Should contain all the code.
 I created this in VisualStudio 2019 and have no idea if it will work on newer or older versions (newer versions should be able to run this though).

 Feel free to take this and modify it however you'd like.
-I do not care what you do with it.
+Just don't claim it as your own unless you've added your personal flavor to it ;)